TXH2020/iewt/README.rst

 - For enabling the feature related to command execution during event reload, install and run MySQL with username root and no password.
 To setup the database with the table, use the database script setup.sql provided in the GitHub repo of this project(https://github.com/TXH2020/iewt).
 - To test the application you need to have

-  1. A computer/VM with a Linux OS.
+  1. A computer/VM with a Unix(Linux, MacOS etc.) OS.
   2. SSH server running on the computer/VM.
   3. Network access to the SSH server.